 Most of us use the term, “federal government.”
 When our government lost its primary federal institution upon ratification of the 17th Amendment in 1913, it slid, and traveled at least two-thirds of the way towards the national end of the scale.
 Our remaining federal institution is the Electoral College, and it is under extreme duress.

-To Brent Dunklau, I don’t believe your question makes for a discrete answer; in my opinion, which changed after studying this Federalist, the Constitution is a somewhat radical extension of the AC, but not much more radical than the New Jersey Plan.
+All in all, the Constitution is a radical extension of the AC, but not much more radical than the New Jersey Plan.
 There were national features in the Articles of Confederation, which the Constitution enlarged at the expense of its federal attributes.

-Perhaps, when you engage COS opponents, do as James Madison did; ask them what THEY would have done with Articles of Confederation.
-Don’t let them off with generalities.
+When Article V opponents gnash their teeth over the Constitution, we should ask them what THEY would have done with Articles of Confederation and not let them off with generalities.
 If exacting preservation of the AC was paramount over establishing adequate government, which is a silly premise, why bother with a convention?
-Ask them why they are so concerned in 2017 with a process that gave us a magnificent Constitution.
+I ask them why they are so concerned in 2017 with a process that gave us a magnificent Constitution.
 Why do they attempt to delegitimize and cast doubt on the Constitution?
 To what purpose?
 Their logical conclusion is to go back to the AC?
 Really?
 How?

 This concludes the series on Whatever Happened to the Articles of Confederation?

 We are the many; ruling elites are the few.
 Be proactive.
 Be a Re-Founder.
 Join Convention of States.
 Sign our COS Petition.